Tinkerforge/doc/source/Hardware/Bricklets/Joystick.rst

    :align: center
    :target: ../../_images/Bricklets/joystick_brickv.jpg

-Click on the Joystick Bricklet tab and see a coordinate system which shows you the current position of the joystick and if the button is pressed.
+The tab consits of a coordinate system which shows you the current position of the joystick and if the button is pressed.
-Below you can find a graph which visualizes your movements over time.
+Below this coordinate system you can find a graph which visualizes your movements over time.
 You can produce the depicted graph when you move the joystick first up, then down and right and at the end left (directions when you hold the Bricklet with the connector away from you).

 After this you can go on with writing your own application.
 See :ref:`Interface and Coding <joystick_programming_interfaces>` section for the API of the Joystick Bricklet and examples in your programming language.

 .. _joystick_programming_interfaces: